 For journalists working in war zones or under repressive governments, digital security can be the difference between life and death.

 This holiday season, we are giving back to organizations from the Proton Mail community that are furthering our shared causes of online privacy and security.
-You can support the Reporters Without Borders Berlin Scholarship program by participating in the associated Proton Mail Lifetime account charity auction, or by donating directly (link below).
+You can support the Reporters Without Borders Berlin Scholarship program by participating in the associated Proton Mail Lifetime account charity auction (update: auction now closed), or by donating directly (link below).

 Attacks against journalists come in all forms.
-For Natalya Radina of Charter’97 (read our interview with Natalya here), it was arrest and abuse.
-For a reporter in Bahrain, it was malware on her phone and a brutal episode of torture.
-In Morocco, the government installed spyware on the computers in the newsroom of an independent news site, Mamfakinch.
+For Natalya Radina of Charter’97 (read our interview with Natalya here(new window)), it was arrest and abuse.
+For a reporter in Bahrain, it was malware on her phone and a brutal episode of torture(new window).
+In Morocco, the government installed spyware on the computers in the newsroom of an independent news site, Mamfakinch(new window).
 These are just among the cases we know about: journalists working anonymously in places like Syria or under harsh conditions in Myanmar, Egypt, and Yemen face grave harm for doing their jobs.
 Digital security is an absolute necessity.

 Known as the Berlin Scholarship Program: Empowering Journalists in the Digital Field, the program covers their necessary expenses, offers a €1,000 per month stipend, and handles their visa arrangements.
 It even includes an initial period of relaxation, during which the reporters can decompress from their dangerous jobs and have a respite from the daily stress of their work.